vchoe89/academia/README.md

 # Getting Started

-To install this application first copy the link and clone down a copy of the application to your local machine. (git clone https://github.com/vchoe89/academia.git).
+To install this application first copy the link and clone down a copy of the application to your local machine (git clone https://github.com/vchoe89/academia.git).

 To run the back end type "rails start".